|

 2. Minimize Distractions in the Bathroom

 Morning routines were a struggle for my husband.
 He needed to see all the items he used in the morning at once to remember each step.
-Initially, I tried leaving everything out on the counter, but my Type A personality couldn’t handle the clutter and dust.

 Our compromise?
 I got him a small bathroom cupboard that stands over the toilet.
-Inside, I only put the items he needs for his morning routine—nothing more, nothing less.
-This minimized distractions, kept the bathroom looking neat, and ensured he could easily find everything he needed without getting sidetracked.
+Inside, I only put the items he needs for his morning routineโ€”nothing more, nothing less.

-3. Label EVERYTHING
+3. Label EVERYTHING!

 When we first got married, we had a long-distance relationship for four years.
 Every time I came home, I had to reorganize the kitchen because nothing was where it was supposed to be.
-This was a constant source of frustration until I decided to label the cupboards and pantry.

-We didn’t have a big budget for fancy storage solutions, so I got creative with what we had—cardboard boxes from Amazon deliveries.
 I labeled everything with printer paper, laminated it, and used a Sharpie.
-It wasn’t pretty, but it was functional and made a huge difference.
+It wasnโ€™t pretty, but it was functional and made a huge difference.

 The labeling helped my husband know exactly where everything belonged, reducing the time spent searching for items and reorganizing the kitchen and reduced the amount of time he had to spend searching for everything.

-If you don’t already have one, I highly recommend getting a laminator.
-It’s an inexpensive tool that can make your labeling efforts more durable and professional-looking.
+If you donโ€™t already have one, I highly recommend getting a laminator.
+Itโ€™s an inexpensive tool that can make your labeling efforts more durable and professional-looking.

 4. Minimal Decor

 I learned that people with ADHD function better in minimally cluttered spaces, even if they struggle to create them.
 So, I removed all unnecessary and rarely used bulky furniture items from our home.
-The result?
-Our home now looks so minimal that it makes IKEA look cluttered!

-If an item didn’t serve a purpose, it was gone.
+If an item didnโ€™t serve a purpose, it was gone.
 This change not only helped my husband focus better but also made cleaning and organizing much easier for me!
-The minimalist approach reduced the visual noise in our home, which in turn reduced stress levels for both of us.

 5. Routine Reminders with Digital Tools

-People with ADHD often struggle with time management and keeping track of their daily tasks.
 My husband is a big advocate for digital reminders through apps on his phone and smart devices around the house – so I leaned in to this and fully embraced smart devices in our home.
 Now every room has one!

 These digital tools have become an integral part of our household routine, providing gentle nudges throughout the day to help him manage his time more effectively, and I’ve even started using them for cooking timers and to play podcasts when I’m cleaning – win win!
 Here’s some of our faves:

-6. Creating “Zones” for Different Activities
+6. Creating โ€œZonesโ€ for Different Activities

 To help with organization and focus, I divided our home into specific zones for different activities.
-Each room or area now has a designated purpose, whether it’s for work, relaxation, or hobbies.
-For instance, our living room is now a relaxation zone with minimal distractions, while the office is strictly for work and study.
+Each room or area now has a designated purpose, whether itโ€™s for work, relaxation, or hobbies.

 By creating these zones, it has become easier for my husband to transition between activities without carrying clutter or distractions from one area to another.
-It also helps reinforce the habit of keeping items in their designated places, reducing the likelihood of them being misplaced.

 7. Prioritizing a Clean Home for a Positive Impact